|

 Yes.

 Yes.
-Previously submitted manuscripts are welcome, especially if you’ve had the opportunity to consider and apply the feedback you received.
+Previously submitted manuscripts are welcome, especially if you’ve had the opportunity to consider and apply feedback you received.

 MG books are generally written for 8-12 year olds and YA for 12 and up.
 See Book Categories for information to help you determine where your manuscript best fits.